ipspace/blog/content/posts/2022/10/cumulus-linux-nvue.md

 ---
+cli_tag: fail
+date: 2022-10-11 06:11:00+00:00
+pre_scroll: true
+series:
+- cli
+series_weight: 400
+tags:
+- Cumulus Linux
-title: "Cumulus Linux NVUE: an Incomplete Data Model"
+title: 'Cumulus Linux NVUE: an Incomplete Data Model'
-date: 2022-10-11 06:11:00
-tags: [ Cumulus Linux ]
-pre_scroll: True
 ---
 A few weeks ago I described how Cumulus Linux tried to ~~put lipstick on a pig~~ [reduce the Linux data plane configuration pains](/2022/09/linux-data-plane-configuration.html) with [Network Command Line Utility](/2022/09/cumulus-nclu.html).
 NCLU is a thin shim that takes CLI arguments, translates them into *FRR* or *ifupdown* configuration syntax, and updates the configuration files (similar to what Ansible is doing with ***something*\_config** modules).